Walfare123/getting-and-cleaning-course-project/README.md

 The experiments have been carried out with a gruop of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
 ## About this repository
 This repository has 4 files consists of:
-- run_analysis.R : this R script used for making the dataset tidy as desired
+- run_analysis.R : This R script is used for making the dataset tidy.
+- README.md :  This is used for brief explanation of the course project.
+-